MehmetOmercik/smart_elevator/README.md

 #### <ins>Backend</ins>

-Go to the Backend directory and run "pytest" into the command.
+Go to the Backend directory, activate the backend virtual environment and run "pytest" into the command line interface.
 To display any print messages, type "pytest -rP".

+## Reset

+To reset the repo, for MacOS and Linux run "bash destroy.sh" in the terminal in the root directory.

+For Windows, in the frontend simply delete node_modules and for the backend delete db.sqlite3 and the backend virtual environment.